 - Ensure that marginalised groups are not failed or hidden from view

-- Support the sector and cross-sector coordination and communication through our activities
+- Work more closely with others to support the sector and cross-sector coordination and communication